inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/02_InitialModels.md

 #### Model Interpretation

-Controlling for differences between subjets, the effect of one unit change in Media is 0.0161 to BMI and it is not statistically significant assuming our model assumptions are correct.
+Controlling for differences between subjects, the effect of one unit change in Media is 0.0161 to BMI and it is not statistically significant assuming our model assumptions are correct.
 With the likelihood ratio test below, the random effects are warranted.